-They called the Ronald McDonald House in Hershey (RMH) and reserved a room for after Molli’s surgery.
-Michelle said they were “greeted with open arms” when visiting the house for the first time.
+When they called the RMH in Hershey to reserve a room after Molli Faith’s surgery, Michelle said they were “greeted with open arms”.

 “If it wouldn’t have been for the Ronald McDonald House in Hershey,” Michelle said.
 “I don’t know what we would’ve done.”

-The Wallace’s checked into the RMH while their daughter was in surgery and 14 hours later, Molli Faith came out of surgery and was finally stable.
-For the first time in months, the Wallace’s started to see “a glimpse of hope” for their daughter.
+The Wallaces checked into the RMH in Hershey while their daughter was in surgery and 14 hours later, Molli Faith came out of surgery and was stable.
+For the first time in months, the Wallaces started to see “a glimpse of hope” for their daughter.

-It took Molli two and a half weeks to come off of the ventilator, but she made it.
+Following surgery, it took Molli Faith two and a half weeks to come off of the ventilator, but she made it.

-“After Molli Faith came out of surgery, Randy and I would flip-flop visiting time with Molli and recharging over at the Ronald McDonald House with meals and a hot shower,” Michelle said.
-“We weren’t sure how long we were going to stay at the house but it was so nice not to have to worry about traveling, meals, having a place to stay or even having a friendly face to talk to.”
+“After Molli Faith came out of surgery, Randy and I would flip-flop visiting time with Molli Faith and recharging at the RMH in Hershey with meals and a hot shower,” Michelle said.
+“We weren’t sure how long we were going to stay at the House but it was so nice not to have to worry about traveling, meals, having a place to stay or even having a friendly face to talk to.”

-The Wallace’s stayed at the RMH in Hershey originally for the first 90 days after their daughter’s birth.
-During this time, Molli Faith had to undergo two major heart surgeries and had massive heart failure.
+The Wallaces stayed at the RMH in Hershey for the first 90 days after their daughter’s birth.

 The Wallace Family stayed at the RMH in Hershey for over 19 months throughout the last four years.

-As they have used the services first-hand, they also enjoy giving back to the families in the Guest Chef volunteer program and holding 3rd party fundraisers to benefit the organization.
+As a recipient of service, they also enjoy giving back to the families through the volunteer Guest Chef Program and by holding 3rd party fundraisers to benefit RMHC of Central PA.